 Simply put, probiotics are the good bacteria living in your gut.
 They support your health in a variety of ways:

 - Maintaining the health of your immune system

 Probiotics also play a role in how you think and feel.
-Gut bacteria have an influence on the production and regulation of hormones, such as insulin and leptin.
+Gut bacteria influence the production and regulation of hormones, such as insulin and leptin.
 They’ve also been found to produce neurotransmitters, such as serotonin, dopamine, and GABA, which are responsible for your mood.

 As for boosting mental health, it’s been found that gut bacteria is directly connected to your brain.
-This is why the gut is sometimes referred to the ‘second brain’ and probiotics are now being used to improve mental health disorders.
+This is why the gut is sometimes referred to as the “second brain” and probiotics are now being used to improve mental health disorders.

 Certain strains of Probiotics are shown to help reduce anxiety, depression, autism spectrum disorder (ASD), obsessive-compulsive disorder, and even memory issues.
 Some of the most effective strains for mental health include Bifidobacterium longum, Bifidobacterium breve, Bifidobacterium infantis, Lactobacillus helveticus, and Lactobacillus rhamnosus.

 Probiotics can also reduce the severity and duration of infectious diarrhea and diarrhea associated with antibiotic use.
 Lactobacillus rhamnosus, Lactobacillus casei, and the yeast Saccharomyces boulardii were found to be most effective.

 Here are 12 probiotic-rich foods that you might want to add to your diet: